 We like that 8×8 allows livestreaming to YouTube.
 The meeting application has advanced moderation controls and encourages engagement through instant polls, emoji reactions and hand raising.
 You can share videos in meetings and chat with participants.

 8×8’s softphone apps help employees deliver exceptional caller experiences with tools such as call transfer, forwarding and parking.
 Admins can distribute calls for more efficient customer service by leveraging ring groups and call queues.
 We also like that 8×8 offers Frontdesk app functionality for receptionists and operators.
-RingEX’s receptionist console is available on the base plan, whereas 8×8 requires you to sign up for the x4 plan to get this capability.
+Notably, RingEX’s receptionist console is available on its base plan, whereas 8×8 requires you to sign up for the x4 plan to get this capability.

-The 8×8 X Series includes five service plans: two for unified business communications and three for contact centers.
+The 8×8 x Series includes five service plans: two for unified business communications and three for contact centers.
 The vendor provides custom quotes and discounts for annual prepayment, extended contracts and high-volume license purchases.
-Previous pricing estimates put 8×8’s unified communications plans (x2 and x4) in the range of RingEX and Nextiva.
+We were disappointed that 8×8 stopped listing specific pricing information on its website in late 2023, requiring businesses to contact the company’s sales team for detailed quotes.

-8×8 X Series plans | Key features |
+8×8 x Series Plans | Key Features |

 ---|---|